eco619/ai-document-library/docs/platform-implementation-and-execution-record.md

 This principle supports maintainability and makes failures easier to trace.

-# 17. Current Autonomous Platform Execution
+# 17. Autonomous Platform Execution During Implementation

 By the later execution phase, the platform was being launched through the platform entry point rather than by manually executing each